 What’s the difference between a Sovereign Guarantee and a Bank Guarantee?

-Bank Guarantee (BG/SbLC) is a strong option when a sovereign government (Minister of Finance) cannot or will not issue a Sovereign Guarantee (SG).
+A Bank Guarantee (BG/SbLC) is a strong option when a sovereign government (Minister of Finance) cannot or will not issue a Sovereign Guarantee (SG).
 SGs can be tricky, depending on the government itself and access to the appropriate government contacts.

 NOTE: Developed countries will not offer Sovereign Guarantees because the government simply does not need to.
 Private-sector infrastructure projects are already obtaining financing at favorable rates, so they need not partner to make that happen.